DanielTakeshi/deep_q_rl/deep_q_rl/results/README.md

   is the same as what SPRAGNUR'S code did, because his code is converting it to grayscale.

-Despite these flaws, this still looks like a good baseline to trian.
+Despite these flaws, this still looks like a good baseline to train.

 (2) breakout_standard_dqn.csv and the associated image are for the baseline DQN,